 Contact Sean M. Cleary, Miami Truck Accident Attorney

-If you have lost a family member in a large truck accident, it's helpful to find an attorney you trust.
+If you have lost a family member in a large truck accident, it's helpful to find a Miami truck injury attorney you trust.
 A lawyer with experience can help you recover fair compensation for injuries and damages by:

 - Investigating adherence to federal regulations

-- Retrieving data from a truck's black box
+- Retrieving data from a truck or car black box

 - Reviewing the vehicle's maintenance logs

 - Evaluating the truck's cargo records

 Contact us at 305.416.9805 for a free consultation, we're here to listen to your story, offer a reliable evaluation of your legal options, and fight to get compensation for your tragic loss.